tasosxak/nectar-lang/CONTRIBUTING.md

 # Running Tests

-Download and run on your computers the unit tests in `test` folder, or create yours.
+Download and run on your computer the unit tests in `test` folder, or create yours.

 # Reporting a bug